kubernetes-retired/kubernetes-anywhere/README.md

 ## Using TLS

 > **Please note** that this currently requires Docker version 1.10, for the mount propagation feature.
-We are continously testing release candidates to make sure all is well.

 Thanks to WeaveDNS we can create a certificate for fixed `kube-apiserver.weave.local` domain name.